ymv/zhk/README.md

 ZHK
 ===

-Find proceesses, whose executable match regex and memory consumption is above threshold.
+Find processes, whose executable match regex and memory consumption is above threshold.
 Then SIGKILL them

 See --help for options